 Sunglasses

-Don’t forget to protect your eyes from harmful UV rays.
-I always make I always wear very stylish sunglasses since you can see them in basically every photo that I’m in.
+No matter where you are in Mexico, you’ll likely have lots of sunshine, so protecting your eyes from harmful UV rays is very important.
+I always make sure I have stylish sunglasses since you can see them in basically every photo that I’m in.

 Beach Tote

 You’ll definitely need a tote when off to the beach.
-When forced, I can always use my daypack but prefer to have a large beach tote with lots of pockets to store my towel, phone and/or camera, sunglasses, snacks, and sunscreen.
-I use a lightweight one that doesn’t take up much space or weight in my suitcase.
+When necessary, I can always use my daypack but prefer to have a large beach tote with lots of pockets to store my towel, phone and/or camera, sunglasses, snacks, and sunscreen.

 Travel Towel